surface-ui/surface_formatter/README.md

 $ mix surface_format
 ```

+## Formatting Rules

+The formatter mostly follows these basic rules.
+See [Formatting Behaviors](#formatting-behaviors) for a more thorough explanation.

+- Only formats code inside of `~H"""` blocks.
+- Child nodes are indented 2 spaces in from their parent.
+- Interpolated Elixir code (inside `{{ }}` brackets) is formatted by the official Elixir formatter.
+- HTML attributes are put on separate lines if the line is too long.
+- Retains "lack of whitespace" such as `<p>No whitespace between text and tags</p>`.
+- Collapses extra newlines down to at most one blank line.

 ## Features

 Most of the options from `mix format` are available.
 See the [documentation for mix format](https://hexdocs.pm/mix/master/Mix.Tasks.Format.html#module-task-specific-options).